licheng0794/IMV-LSTM-Classfication/README.md

 The interpretable LSTM is referred in "Exploring Interpretable LSTM Neural Networks over Multi-Variable Data" https://arxiv.org/pdf/1905.12034.pdf

-The dataset is OULAD and the extracted data has been used directly
+The dataset is OULAD and the extracted data has been used directly.
+Please refer https://github.com/licheng0794/OULAD_prediction.git